rpalo/personal-blog/_posts/2018-04-26-keep-vs-code-light.md

 ## OK, OK, Not All of Them

 In my opinion, there are two kinds of extensions.
 The first are language support extensions.
 As I pick up a new language, I discover there's an extension that makes writing it better.
 Python, Go, Ruby, language-specific linting, prettifying, snippets, and intellisense.

+Apparently, a good portion of these are set to only activate when you're working on a file with that particular language.
+(Thanks! [@SirWindfield](https://dev.to/sirwindfield)!)
+However, some less well behaved ones aren't set up this way.
+You can check when an extension is set to activate by looking in your extensions directory.
+On my system, it's at `~/.vscode/extensions/`.
+You'll see a directory for each extension.
+If you look into an extension's `package.json`, you'll likely see a key for `activationEvents`.
+Well-behaved extensions will only activate on certain filetypes, commands, and terminal activities.
+Troublemakers will simply have an innocuous little "*".
+These are the ones you want to disable.

+If this seems like too much work, just do what I do and disable all of these language-specific ones.

-These are the ones that you want to disable.
-The other kind are the general developer happiness extensions.
+The other kind of extensions are the general developer happiness extensions.
 Things like [journaling support](https://marketplace.visualstudio.com/items?itemName=pajoma.vscode-journal), [colored bracket matchers](https://marketplace.visualstudio.com/items?itemName=2gua.rainbow-brackets), [Star Wars-based themes](https://marketplace.visualstudio.com/items?itemName=dustinsanders.an-old-hope-theme-vscode), and, of course, [emoji support](https://marketplace.visualstudio.com/items?itemName=Perkovec.emoji).
 Feel free to leave these enabled all the time.
 You deserve to be happy.

 ## But What if I Want My Extensions?